peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  The last, "body", sets the body of the message to the given text.
 Keys other than these eight will be ignored.
-(Keys are compared using a basic case-sensitive comparison, in which two strings are equal if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.)
+(Keys are compared using a basic case-sensitive comparison, in which two strings are equal if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.)
 The same key (matched using a basic case-insensitive comparison) can appear more than once; for "subject", "cc", "bcc", and "in-reply-to", the last value with the given key is used;
  for "to", all header field values as well as the path are combined to a